Getting to know

 Kolkata formerly known as Calcutta is the capital of West Bengal State.
 It was India’s capital under the British from 1773-1911.
-Well known for it’s grand colonial architecture, art galleries and cultural festivals.
-It is one of my favorite major cities due to it’s variety of street food, historical attractions, incredible religious temples, mosques and shopping.
+Well known for its grand colonial architecture, art galleries, and cultural festivals.
+It is one of my favorite major cities due to its variety of street food, historical attractions, incredible religious temples, mosques, and shopping.

 I have made several trips to India and Kolkata was one of my entry points.
-Travelled by road from Dhaka Bangladesh also also by Air.
+Traveled by road from Dhaka Bangladesh also by Air.
 The Airport is much more organized and well managed than many other airports in India.
 After you arrive and get your bag, you can find currency exchange booths inside or you can go out to the arrival hall and find ATMs.

-The easiest way to get to Kolkata city center, esplanade, or to the famous Sudder Street is by taking a pre-paid yellow taxi.
-You will find the taxi stand right outside across the street from arrival hall.
+The easiest way to get to Kolkata city center, Esplanade, or to the famous Sudder Street is by taking a pre-paid yellow taxi.
+You will find the taxi stand right outside across the street from the arrival hall.
 Before you get out, don’t forget to pay upfront, get a get taxi voucher from the booth inside, then go outside to the taxi booth, otherwise you need to go back in and get one, as the taxi won’t take you without it.
 I paid only 310 Rupees (INR) to my hotel in Sudder Street.

-I have traveled in and out of Howrah Railway station to destinations like Delhi, Hyderabad, Siliguri and others.
-The station just other side of the famous Hooghly river, not far from Sudder street a taxi ride will cost you about 70 rupees.
+I have traveled in and out of Howrah Railway station to destinations like Delhi, Hyderabad, Siliguri, and others.
+The station just other sides of the famous Hooghly river, not far from Sudder street a taxi ride will cost you about 70 rupees.
 You may find yourself lost once you are inside the station, so I recommend to arrive there way before your departure time.
 Locals are helpful and happy to assist you so no worries.

 Kolkata is one of the major cities in the world that still has traditional rickshaws pulled by humans.
-Many of these rickshaws are around the New Market and Sudder Street targeting the tourists, It’s good to have a short ride just for the hack of it and for a life time experience.
+Many of these rickshaws are around the New Market and Sudder Street targeting the tourists, It’s good to have a short ride just for the hack of it and for a lifetime experience.

-I rented a private taxi from the hotel travel desk, costed me 1500 Rupees for 8 hours.
+I rented a private taxi from the hotel travel desk, cost me 1500 Rupees for 8 hours.
 Considering the places I was visiting around the city for the day was definitely a good deal.

-Located at the southern end of the famous Kolkata Maidan, the majestic Victoria Memorial is one of the most stand out iconic landmark of Kolkata.
+Located at the southern end of the famous Kolkata Maidan, the majestic Victoria Memorial is one of the most stands out iconic landmark of Kolkata.
 This 64 acres of lawns and gardens, was opened to the public in December 1921 which was dedicated to Queen Victoria The memorial (which is now a museum), was built using a combination of English and Mughal design.

 Howrah Bridge (Rabindra Setu) is an iconic landmark of the city of Kolkata.
 On River Hooghly, the bridge plays the role of the gateway to Kolkata, as it connects the city to the Howrah Station, the most important railway station of Kolkata.
 It took around 7 long years to build the Howrah Bridge.
 The bridge is famously called Rabindra Setu.
 It worth a visit and see for yourself.

 Dakshineswar temple is one of the most revered, sacred temples in Kolkata, dedicated to goddess Kali. it is one of the largest temples near Kolkata and it is also an architectural treasure.
-The temple was built in conventional Nava-ratna style.
+The temple was built in conventional Nava-Ratna style.
 This temple boasts a towering height of more than 100 feet.
 The 12-spired temple with its massive courtyard is flanked by 12 other small temples, devoted to Lord Shiva. it is located alongside the Vivekananda Bridge over Hooghly river and only 20 km north from the central part of Kolkata and definitely worth a visit.

 The Kalighat temple one of the oldest and most important Hindu temples, dedicated to Kali goddess, hidden on the banks of the Adi Ganga River in the southern part of the city of Kolkata.
 It is located in the place called Kalighat in Kolkata, near Bhowanipur.
 Kalighat is highly revered as one of the 52 Shaktipeeths, a highly sacred religious place in Kolkata.
 According to legends, the city of Calcutta was named after Kalighat.